The Naked Face (film): Plot

-A patient of Chicago psychoanalyst Dr. Judd Stevens (Moore) is murdered after a session, stabbed while wearing a raincoat belonging to the doctor.
-Police detectives McGreavy (Steiger) and Angeli (Gould) investigate.
+A patient of Chicago psychoanalyst Dr. Judd Stevens is murdered after a session, stabbed while wearing a raincoat belonging to the doctor.
+Police detectives McGreavy and Angeli investigate.
 McGreavy bitterly resents the doctor from a previous case in which Stevens' testimony led to a cop killer being institutionalized rather than sent to prison.

 The patient's personal problems are in question until Stevens' secretary is also found brutally murdered.
 Stevens realizes he is the murderer's target, while the two detectives treat him as their prime suspect.

 A widower, Stevens expresses concern to his physician brother-in-law about the cops' behavior.
 McGreavy in particular is so aggressive in his interrogations, Angeli reports him to a superior and gets McGreavy thrown off the case.

-Posing as doormen, two armed gunmen break into Stevens' apartment.
+Posing as doormen, two gunmen break into Stevens' apartment.
 He holds them off until the brother-in-law and two paramedics arrive.
 Not trusting the cops, Stevens instead made an emergency call to the hospital for help.

-Choosing a name out of the Yellow Pages at random, Stevens hires an old, quirky private investigator named Morgens (Art Carney) who lives in a rundown apartment filled with clocks and cats.
+Choosing a name out of the Yellow Pages at random, Stevens hires an old, quirky private investigator named Morgens who lives in a rundown apartment filled with clocks and cats.
 Morgens saves his life by finding a bomb planted in Stevens' car.
 After he reports this latest attempt on his life, Angeli promises to lend Stevens a more sympathetic ear than his partner had.
 McGreavy, however, has secretly cut a deal with their captain to keep an eye on the case from a distance.

 One evening, Morgens phones Stevens and claims to know the killer's true identity, but refuses to reveal it over the phone because nobody can be trusted, not even the police.
 He tells Stevens to meet him after midnight at the Navy Pier and mentions the name "Don Vinton."
 But when Stevens and Angeli arrive, they find the murdered body of Morgens, holding a cuckoo clock.